The Ramblers (draft)

 “Signora Dietrich.
 Given my staunch unwillingness to accord artistic, historic, and intellectual merit to or value the escape offered by cinema, you may be surprised by how well you are known to me,” furrowed Croce.
 “I am happily married with four daughters and we have seen many of your films.”

 “In my youth, I aspired to be a concert violinist and studied at the Weimar Conservatory until a wrist injury made my limits known.
-My training as an actor that followed relied upon the classics, but they did not earn me a living or make me known worldwide.
+My training as an actor that followed relied upon the classics, but they did not earn me a living or make me famous worldwide.
 The incomparable admiration I have for you isn’t academic; it is for your political and philosophical acumen.
 They have earned you my gratitude.”

 Deflecting, “Your craft revealed its authenticity in your political defiance throughout Europe.
-It made Bonomi and I admirers.
+It made Bonomi and me admirers.
 I will be happy to escort you and the Captain to a brief informal meeting with him now.”

 “Hermann Göring’s capture will soon be followed by his interrogation.
 Will you provide me insight into the organization of the Nazi party and the structure of the power it wielded?”
 Rosie asked.